 Mafengwo: Your new bestfriend

 It is a social media travel platform in China.
-Users come to share or read detailed travel guides, tips, and all information about a destination like hotels, activities, shopping.
-Mafengwo has helped 120 million Chinese travelers and is considered as the Travel Bible of the young generation.
+Users come to share or read detailed travel guides, tips, and all information about a destination like hotels, activities, and shopping.
+Mafengwo has helped 120 million Chinese travelers and is considered the Travel Bible of the young generation.